Coolie (2025 film)

-Coolie was theatrically released worldwide on 14 August 2025, and received mixed reviews from critics.
-It achieved commercial success at box office and set several box office records, becoming the highest-grossing Tamil film of 2025, the fourth highest-grossing Indian film of 2025 and the fourth highest-grossing Tamil film of all time and the highest grossing A certified Tamil film of all time.
+Coolie was theatrically released worldwide on 14 August 2025.
+The film received mixed reviews from critics but became a commercial success.
+The film emerged as the highest-grossing Tamil film of 2025, fifth highest-grossing Indian film of 2025 and fourth highest-grossing Tamil film of all time.

 Plot

-At the Visakhapatnam harbour, smuggler Simon runs an operation trafficking gold and luxury watches with his lieutenant Dayalan "Dayal".
-Simon's son, Arjun, rejects his family's criminal business and instead works as a customs officer.
-An undercover police officer posing as a coolie is killed by Dayal, who then offers a ₹2 crore reward for exposing another undercover officer in the gang.
+At the Visakhapatnam harbour, Simon runs an operation trafficking gold and luxury watches under his logistics company "Kingpin Logistics" with his lieutenant Dayalan "Dayal".
+Simon's son, Arjun, had rejected his father's criminal business and instead works as a customs officer.
+Palanisamy, an undercover police officer posing as a coolie, is killed by Dayal, who then offers a ₹2 crore reward for exposing another undercover officer in the gang.

 In Chennai, Devaraj "Deva" runs a strict boarding house.
-After learning of his friend Rajasekhar's death, he attends the funeral but is driven away by Rajasekhar's daughter, Preethi.
-A drunken friend, Ravi, admits he and Rajasekhar ruined their lives, prompting Deva to investigate.
+After learning of his friend Rajasekhar's death, he attends the funeral, but Rajasekhar's daughter Preethi drives him away.
+A drunken friend, Ravi, admits that he and Rajasekhar ruined their lives, prompting Deva to investigate.
 Though the autopsy claims a heart attack, Deva finds evidence of chest trauma.
-Rajasekhar, once broke, had invented an electric chair for cremating animal remains.
-When his patent was rejected, he was coerced by Simon into adapting it for human use to dispose of murder victims.
+Ravi reveals that Rajasekhar, to fund his daughters' education, had invented an electric chair for cremating animal remains.
+When his patent was rejected for concern of criminal misuse, Simon coerced him into using it to dispose of murder victims.
 Dayal tries to abduct Preethi as she knows how to operate the chair, but Deva intervenes and joins the operation, using the chair with her help.
 Deva tells Preethi to quit her job, but Preethi is helpless as she wants to support her sisters.

 Eventually, Simon asks Deva to bury Dayal, claiming he was an undercover cop.
 They discover Dayal alive; he reveals his identity and threatens Preethi.
 Simon shows Deva a video of Dayal killing Rajasekhar.
 Dayal later contacts Deva from Nellore, demanding obedience and holding Preethi hostage in his hideout.
-Deva, following Dayal's orders, gains access to a harbour vault and uncovers a heart-trafficking ring targeting coolies.
+Deva, following Dayal's orders, gains access to a harbour vault and uncovers a heart-trafficking ring targeting coolies from Saravanan.
 One order is to kill Arjun, but Deva spares him and asks him to run away with his lover in a boat.
-Dayal retaliates by threatening Preethi on a rooftop, but Deva unsettles him by revealing his real name, Dilip, and police past, working as a Constable of Kerala Police in Thrissur.
+Dayal retaliates by threatening Preethi on a rooftop, but Deva unsettles him by revealing his real name, Dilip, and his police past as a Constable with the Kerala Police in Thrissur.